TrickfireRobotics/urc-2023/docs/can_id_allocation.md

 ## **CAN IDs**

-Each Moteus controller is identified with a CAN ID.

-Moteus controllers with lower CAN IDs have higher priority and will get messages before motors with higher CAN ID numbers.
+Lower CAN IDs have higher priority and will get messages before motors with higher CAN ID numbers.

 The CAN IDs we use are as follows: